 28. Graze your way through the local produce stands at the Whistler Farmer’s Market.
 Located in the Upper Village, there’s no better place to learn and taste local products, baked goods (cherry hand pies!), and even sample local distillers gin and vodka than at this open-air weekend market.

-29. Bounce on a bungee trampoline, drive a mini-car or even ride a horse at Whistler Blackcomb’s Family Adventure Zone.
-Located at the base of Backcomb Mountain gondola in the Upper Village.
+29. Bounce on a bungee trampoline, play a round of mini golf, drive a mini-car or even ride a horse at Whistler Blackcomb’s Family Adventure Zone.
+It’s located at the base of Backcomb Mountain gondola in the Upper Village.

 31. Celebrate childhood at the Whistler Children’s Festival in July.
 Located in the Olympic Plaza, the Festival packs music, hand-on arts and crafts activities, dance and theatre into three full days of fun.